StarLegacy/StarLegacy.Wiki/New Player Guide.md

 Now that you've piloted it, you can fly your ship! **There are 3 basic ways to move your ship:**

 > You must be piloting the ship and holding the controller to do these
+> If you want to bring someone as a passenger in your ship, you must depilot and wait for them to enter the ship.
+After they are in the ship, you can repilot and they will move along with you and the ship.

 #### 1. "Shift" Flying